TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 ----
 ### Run the migration command

-Make sure you have the latest `master` (or `develop` if you prefer) branch.
-Do a fresh re-build, then run:
+Make sure you're using the latest branch.
+Do a fresh re-build, and then run:

 ```
 chifra chunks index --check
 ```

-If you have a previous index, this should report a number of "errors" or suggested upgrades.
+If you have a previous version of the index, this will report various errors and issues.

-Then run:
+Next, run:

 ```
-chifra index --all     # or if you're working with the minimal index just `chifra init`.
+chifra index --all            *# or if you're working with the minimal index just `chifra init`.*
 ```

-This may take a very long time, let it run to completion.
-Next, re-run:
+This may take a long time, let it run to completion.
+If it stops, however, you can re-start it.

+When that completes, run:

 ```
 chifra chunks index --check
 ```

+This should now work without errors.
+If it doesn, you're finished.

-If this works without errors, you're finished.
-If this reports errors, repeatedly run `chifra init --all` and the above check until you get no more errors.
-Once or twice at most.
+If this command reports errors, re-run `chifra init --all` and the check until no errors are reported.

+## What if it doesn't work

-If the above process does not work, you can revert to the nuecular option by removing the entire contents of the `$indexPath` and re-running `chifra init --all`.
+If the above process does not work, you can use the nuclear option by deleting the entire contents of the `$indexPath`.
+Once you do that, running `chifra init --all` (omit the `--all` if you wish) will download the index.

+## Important note

-If you have existing monitors, you should remove and regenerate them with `chifra monitors --delete --remove <address>` or simple delete the folder called `$cachePath/monitors`.
+If you have existing monitors (check `$cachePath/monitors`), you should remove them with `chifra monitors --delete --remove <address>` or simple delete the folder called `$cachePath/monitors`.
+Otherwise, they may contain incorrect or missing transactions (see the original reason for this migration above).

 ## You're finished!